 Sulphur compounds and flavanoids in garlic are great immunity boosters.
 Consumption of garlic aids in the healthy production of white blood cells that are soldiers of your body.
 Garlic is also a great antioxidant and has antibacterial and antiviral properties that keep you away from cold and flu.

 An addition of whole grain cereals like rye, millets, wheat, rice and barley supply the necessary nutrition in building a strong immune system.
 They are a rich source of folic acid, pantothenic acid and vitamins B and B6; that are healthy growth promoters.
 The presence of beta-glucan, makes cereals a great cleansing agent that avoids any kind of digestive disorder.
 Make sure to incorporate them in your child’s everyday diet in one form or the other.
 While you do so, also keep in mind not to make it a large portion of the meal.

 Turmeric has great antibacterial and antiseptic properties that kill germs, bacteria and any flu inducing viruses.
 Curcumin present in turmeric is a great antioxidant and has anti inflammatory properties that soothes and heals ulcers.
 You can also make turmeric soup for your kids when they are suffering from fever and can witness an instant improvement in their health.

 Honey not only improves your child’s immunity, but, the antiseptic and antimicrobial properties of honey kills unhealthy microbes, soothes your irritated throat and calms your stomach.
 This sure is a sweet way of boosting your child’s immunity.
-The sweet flavour of honey is savoured by most of the kids.
-But if you don’t want to give it plain, you can add them in your child’s milk, juices or cereals.
+While the sweet flavour of honey is savoured by most of the kids, one ought to be careful to not overdose.
+Treat honey like a medicine.

 Include all of these in your child’s menu and you may never have to fix an appointment with your paediatrician ever again.